Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 That is enough.

-## Three Research Lanes
+## Three Research Areas

-The program has three mutually reinforcing lanes.
+The program has three mutually reinforcing work areas.

 ### 1. Reading And Literacy Studies

-This lane asks what happens when signed language becomes durable readable and writable text.
+This work area asks what happens when signed language becomes durable readable and writable text.

 The central questions include: